 Due to this phenomenon, it has been discovered that we must focus on reducing stress than eliminating our burnout.
 Due to the elevated cortisol levels and adrenaline pumping through our veins, research has shown that we need to end the stress cycle when it occurs.
 It’s the difference between letting out that loud sneeze and holding it in.
 We need to finish it when it starts to take the pressure off.

-Here are some concrete ways to help:
+Here are some concrete ways to help with burnout:

 1. Physical Movement: Doing some Movement can be beneficial in ending the stress cycle because it helps our bodies replicate the “flight” response and tires us out, reducing our adrenaline.